Requirements for Using Cloud Center

 To find out which release version you are using, start MATLAB and type

-You need network access to cloud resources.
+Network access to cloud resources.

 For more information on server sockets accessed by the MATLAB client to connect with cloud resources, see Server Sockets Accessed by Client.

 If you see an error and are unable to connect to the Cloud, contact the Installation Support team at

 email@example.com.
 Try to provide the exact error message.

-You need a MATLAB Parallel Server™ license configured to use online licensing.
+A MATLAB Parallel Server license configured to use online licensing.
 For more details about online licensing, see Online Licensing for MATLAB Parallel Server.

 Only Linux-based Amazon Machine Images (AMI) are available via Cloud Center.
 MATLAB code is generally compatible between different operating systems, but you must use Linux-specific versions of executable files or programs.
 You cannot use Windows– or Mac– specific files, such as user-defined MEX-files, Excel spreadsheets, databases, third-party applications.